InternetMaximalism/intmax-rollup-cli/README.md

 ### Mint your token

-Deposit your assets (the token contract address is the same with your address and the token id can be selected from 0x00 to 0xff).
+Mint your token.
+The token contract address is the same with your address and the token id can be selected from 0x00 to 0xff.

 ```sh
 intmax deposit --amount 10 -i 0x00